tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 </div>

 When you're performing large numbers of requests, it's almost inevitable that something will go wrong.
-By default, all three functions will bubble up errors, causing you to lose of the work that's been done so far.
+By default, all three functions will bubble up errors, causing you to lose all of the work that's been done so far.
 You can, however, use the `on_error` argument to change what happens, either ignoring errors, or returning when you hit the first error.
-This changes the return value: instead of a list of just responses, the list might also continue error objects.

-httr2 provides other helpers to work with this output:
+This will changes the return value: instead of a list of responses, the list might now also contain error objects. httr2 provides other helpers to work with this object:

 -   [`resps_successes()`](https://httr2.r-lib.org/reference/resps_successes.html) filters the list to find the successful responses.
-You'll then typically pair this with [`resps_data()`](https://httr2.r-lib.org/reference/resps_successes.html) to get the data from the successful request.
+You'll can then pair this with [`resps_data()`](https://httr2.r-lib.org/reference/resps_successes.html) to get the data from the successful request.
 -   [`resps_failures()`](https://httr2.r-lib.org/reference/resps_successes.html) filters the list to find the failed responses.
-You'll typically pair this with [`resps_requests()`](https://httr2.r-lib.org/reference/resps_successes.html) to find the requests that generated them.
+You'll can then pair this with [`resps_requests()`](https://httr2.r-lib.org/reference/resps_successes.html) to find the requests that generated them and figure out what went wrong.

 ## Acknowledgements

 [^1]: Pronounced "hitter 2".

+[^2]: Well, technically, it does send the request, just to another test server that captures exactly what it was sent.

+[^3]: This is only an approximation.
+For example, it only shows the final response if there were redirects, and it automatically uncompresses the body if it was compressed.
+Nevertheless, it's still pretty useful.

-[^2]: To turn these into list-columns, you need to wrap each list in another list, something like `is_list <- map_lgl(json, is.list); json[is_list] <- map(json[is_list], list)`.
+[^4]: To turn these into list-columns, you need to wrap each list in another list, something like `is_list <- map_lgl(json, is.list); json[is_list] <- map(json[is_list], list)`.
 This ensures that each element has length 1, the invariant for a row in a tibble.